eastgenomics/eggd_vcf_handler_for_uranus/Readme.md

 * VEP refseq (v103) annotation sources
 * CADD (v1.6) which now includes splicing
 * ClinVar VCF (20210501 release) modified to add chr prefix
-* merged VCF containing counts of each variant detected known set of samples (provided as separate input from tarball)
+* Merged VCF containing counts of each variant detected known set of samples (provided as separate input from tarball)

 ### This app has access to the Internet